All Episodes

 It is everything we fear.

-What this has been the left's tactic.
+This has been the left's tactic.

-This is what David Brock outlined in his document that they are going to try and stop the Trump agenda.
+This is what David Brock outlined in his document, that they are going to try and stop the Trump agenda.

 Secondly, they want to try to impeach him.

-And one of the ways they want to stop his agenda is by using the liberal court system because the left has always known that they can get a lot done in the courts, things that they could never get done at the ballot box, that the American people would never want.
+And one of the ways they want to stop his agenda is by using the liberal court system because the left has always known that they can get a lot done in the courts, things that they could never get done at the ballot box that the American people would never want.

 It's irrelevant to them whether you want it or not.